The ongoing costs of owning a car can be enough to drive your finances over a cliff if you’re not careful.

 - And many other things, such as how far you travel, where you keep the car overnight and even the colour of your car.

 Australia’s car insurance market is very competitive, so it often pays to take advantage of that by shopping around and getting quotes from different providers each year when it comes time to renew your policy.
-According to AAA’s report, these are the average weekly household costs of comprehensive car insurance for both new and used cars:
+According to AAA’s data on the average weekly household costs of comprehensive car insurance for both new and used cars, a typical Perth household saves around $909 a year in comprehensive insurance costs compared to the Melbourne household.

 |City||Weekly cost of comprehensive car insurance||Rank|

-Based on this data, the average Joe or Jane’s annual comprehensive insurance premium would be about $1,197.
+Based on this data, the average Joe or Jane’s annual comprehensive insurance premium would be about $1,280.
+This is a near 7% increase in insurance costs from a year prior, which is pretty much par for the course where insurance premium increases are concerned.

-Savings tip: You can reduce your insurance premiums by installing security features in your car.
-Shopping around each renewal could also save you hundreds, since many providers increase premiums year-on-year by default.
+Savings tip: Shopping around each renewal could also save you hundreds since many providers increase premiums year-on-year by default.
+Australians pay about $3.6 billion every year in ‘loyalty taxes’ due to staying with their current insurers.

 Services and repairs are a significant hidden cost of car ownership.
 You’ll need to get a regular service done if you want your car to remain functional, and you never really know when you might blow a tyre or have your air conditioner start spewing toxic fumes.
 Servicing your car can be expensive, but fortunately, many new cars come with ‘capped price servicing’, which puts a ceiling on the cost of your services for a period of time.

 The costs of maintaining your car will vary quite a lot as there are so many different things that can go wrong with it.
-Including tyre replacements, AAA found the average household pays $22.98 each week, or $1,194 each year.
+Including tyre replacements, AAA found the average household paid

 Savings tip: Using local mechanics can be cheaper than an official dealership while doing just as good a job.
 You can check they’re credible by reading online reviews of them.
 It also pays to know that servicing can be more expensive once your car’s odometer reaches a certain number of kms.
-The highest priced services tend to arrive at every 60,000 kilometres.
+The highest-priced services tend to arrive at every 60,000 kilometres, although it can depend on the car.

 As a general rule, cars are a terrible investment, at least in a financial sense.
 The instant you drive off from the dealership in a brand new car, that asset’s value has fallen as much as 10%, and it only gets lower from there.
 All cars depreciate over time, and some do faster than others, so by the time you try to sell yours, you could have lost thousands.

-Research from RACQ found that in 2018, depreciation was actually the biggest ongoing motoring cost in Australia.
-RACQ calculated that Australia’s best-selling vehicle, the Toyota Hilux ute, costs roughly $100/week in depreciation (assuming it’s driven 15,000 km per year) – that’s more than $5,000 a year.
-The models with the biggest depreciation costs are the Tesla electric cars, which have an average depreciation of up to $238 per year.
+Research from RACQ found that in 2019, depreciation was actually the biggest ongoing motoring cost in Australia.
+RACQ calculated that Australia’s best-selling vehicle, the Toyota Hilux ute, costs roughly $97 per-week in depreciation (assuming it’s driven 15,000 km per year) – that’s more than $5,000 a year.
+The models with the biggest depreciation costs are the Tesla electric cars, which have an average depreciation of up to $299 per year.

 Savings tip: These are average figures – you can reduce how much your car depreciates by if you regularly service your car, keep it well maintained and cleaned and store it in a garage to minimise environmental wear-and-tear.